inab/rd-connect-user-management/README.md

 * MIME::Base64
 * Text::Unidecode

-For the user-management REST API these additional dependencies are required:

-* Dancer2
-* Plack::Middleware::Deflater
-* FCGI	(needed by Plack::Handler::FCGI)

 These programs use a configuration profile, which must be based on the provided [template file](template-config.ini).

+For the user-management REST API see [README-API.md](README-API.md).

 ## RD-Connect user creation and password emailer [create-rd-connect-users.pl](create-rd-connect-users.pl)